STBrinkmann/CGEI-Vancouver/workflow/06_modelling/README.md

 To account for the effects of neighbourhood Socioeconomic Status (SES) on mental health, I used a previously developed local SES model.
-Census data has been acquired from Statistics Canada at census Dissemiation Area (DA) level.
+Census data has been acquired from Statistics Canada at census Dissemination Area (DA) level.
 In a recent study Walker et al. (2022), the authors presented a distance-weighted, road network-based model for quantifying neighbourhood SES.
 In order to estimate each participant’s potential